Citrix-TechSpecialist/NetScalerGateway-EPA-SA-SC/Module2/readme.md

 ![ICAAccessProfile](./images/ICAAccessProfile.jpeg)

-Validating and testing is as easy as watching th hts increment on the policy (Under Gateway, Policies, ICA, and by testing if you can cut/paste to and from the launched desktop.
+Validating and testing is as easy as watching the hits increment on the policy (Under Gateway, Policies, ICA, and by testing if you can cut/paste to and from the launched desktop.
 I see two hits in the image below.

 ![Policy](./images/hits.jpeg)